 In 1929, a small hand-pack cannery was started by Albert and Josie Sandvik on the site of the abandoned village.
 This was operated by Josie Sandvik and local labor from Kodiak who packed mostly red salmon until 1948.
-The cannery was then purchased and expanded by the West Point Packing Company that operated until 1965.
+The salmon were caught in fish traps and purse seines.
+The cannery was purchased and expanded by the West Point Packing Company that operated until 1965.
 The cannery was then sold and renamed the Village Island Canning and Packing Company.
 It closed in 1969.
 Today, the Village Islands, and the old cannery site on the adjacent shoreline of Kodiak Island, have a number of private and native in-holdings used for seasonal residences and hunting cabins.

 Purse seiners are vessels that catch salmon by encircling them with a long net and then drawing (pursing) the bottom closed to capture the fish.
-The Alaska “limit seiner” was designed to purse seine salmon in Southeast Alaska.
+The Alaska ‘limit seiner’ was designed to purse seine salmon in Southeast Alaska.
 They were named for the 1920s Alaska law that prohibited salmon seiners longer than 58 feet (17.6 m).
 Many were built, mostly in Puget Sound, and the fleet navigated the 700 miles (1,129 km) of the Inside Passage to Alaska every summer.
-Most of the boats were owned by cannery companies that maintained shipyards to work on the boats during the offseason.
-When the canneries expanded across the Gulf of Alaska, these boats went along, and many succumbed to the dangerous uncharted reefs and shoals.
+Most of the boats were owned by canning companies that maintained shipyards to work on the boats during the offseason.
+When the salmon canneries expanded across the Gulf of Alaska, these boats went along, and many succumbed to the dangerous uncharted reefs and shoals.
 Read more here and here.
-Explore more of Village Islands here:
+Explore more of Village Islands and Uganik Bay here: